 After merging volumes complete, open C drive in Windows Files Explorer and then you'll see a fold that that is named as D to C(date and time).
 All files of D will be moved to this folder automatically.

-One of the partitions will be delete no matter which tool you use, it doesn't matter if you want to combine two data drives in Windows 10.
-But if you want to extend C drive by merging D, it is not recommended, because:
+One of the partitions will be deleted no matter which tool you use, it doesn't matter if you want to combine two data drives.
+But if you want to extend C drive by merging D, it is not suggested, because:

-- All Windows services, application, shortcuts that point to drive D stop working after deleting.
+- All Windows services, application, shortcuts that point to drive D will stop working after deleting.

-In this case, the best idea is shrinking D instead.
-Part of unused space in drive D will be converted to Unallocated, then combine the Unallocated space into C drive.
-By this method, nothing will be changed except partition size.
+The best idea is shrinking D drive instead.
+Part of free unused space in drive D will be converted to Unallocated, then combine this Unallocated space into C drive.
+In this way, nothing will be changed except partition size.

-If you want to merge a data volume in Disk 1 to system C drive in Disk 0, NO partitioning software can do this, because the hard disk is a physical unit.
-If there is not enough free space inside a disk, you may copy to a larger disk with NIUBI Partition Editor.
-C drive and other partitions can be extended with extra disk space while copying.
+If you want to merge a data volume in Disk 1 to system C drive in Disk 0, no partitioning software can do this.
+If there is not enough free space on the same disk, you have two choices:

 - Move a data partition in Disk 0 to another disk, then delete it and add space to C drive.

 - Copy entire system disk to another larger one.

 Besides merging partitions in Windows 10/8/7/Vista/XP, NIUBI Partition Editor Free Edition helps you do many other operations such as shrink, extend, convert, defrag, hide, wipe, scan bad sectors.
 It is the same with Professional Edition except 1-Second Rollback technology and bootable media builder.